sdaechoes/bbt-imaging/README.md

 # BBT-Imaging

 If you are a Big Bang Theory (TV show) fan, it is almost a certainty that at some point you felt curios about the large number of images flashed in the opening theme.
 How many images are?.
 Which are those images?.
 Well, **BBT-imaging** is a small project intended to answer those questions.
-This is also a pretext to introduce the use of SIFT features in python.
+It is also a pretext to introduce the use of SIFT features in python.

 # Usage